HLozano12/0x02-unity-scripting/README.md

-# 0x02.
-Unity - Scripting

-General
+# General

-What are scripts in Unity and how are they created and used

-How to control GameObjects with scripts

-What is an event function and how are the most common ones used
+What is the Canvas

-How to create and destroy GameObjects within scripts
+What is screen space vs world space

-How to use namespaces to organize classes
+How to use the Rect Tool

-What are attributes and how to use them
+What are anchors and how to use them

+How to display and update information in the UI

+What is a coroutine

+How to create a menu

-How to use Debug.Log()
+How to use Unity’s UI Interaction Components

-What is a vector
+What the alpha value of a color is

+How to set and change material colors with scripts

+What are common accessibility concepts to consider